A-I-nstein/rust_RP2350/p2_rtc-module/readme.md

 # RTC Module

-This program initiates a RTC Module connected to the Pico 2W, reads time from it every one second and uses the USB serial interface to transmit that data to the PuTTY Console.
+This program initiates a RTC Module connected to the Pico 2W, reads time from it every second and uses the USB serial interface to transmit that data to the PuTTY Console.